opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 ### Metric Logic

 Each metric will be expressed as a SQL model running on top of the underlying data, with some intermediate models to improve readability.
+One of the core models is called `rf4_events_daily_to_project`, which is a daily snapshot of all events on the Superchain tagged by project up until the end of the RF4 window (2024-05-23).

 Here’s an example of [gas fees](https://github.com/opensource-observer/oso/blob/main/warehouse/dbt/models/marts/superchain/metrics/rf4_gas_fees.sql):